Makha Bucha in Thailand in 2027

 When is Maka Bucha?

-On this day, the full moon of the third lunar month (called Tabodwe); seven months after Buddha began his teachings, over a thousand monks gathered to hear Buddha preach.
+On this day, the full moon of the third lunar month (called Tabodwe); seven months after Buddha began his teachings, 1,250 enlightened disciples spontaneously gathered to hear Buddha preach without any prior arrangement.

 Buddha ordained these monks and spread the principles of Buddhism.
 This marked a key event in the development of the religion.